openintegrationhub/openintegrationhub/Readme.md

 ## OIH Microservices

 Standalone platform that is based on a microservice architecure.
-In the following a short description of the service is provided.
+In the following a short description of the services is provided.

 ### Installation